luckydonald/pbft/code/api/README.md

 # `PUT /dump`

-Sent an json encoded `Message` (same as used internally between the nodes) into the database.
+Sent an json encoded `Message` into the database.
+The json to be send is exactly the same as used internally between the nodes.